Geogrids

 Comparing Tensar Geogrids with alternative soil reinforcement solutions

 The efficiency of the interlock and confinement provided by a geogrid is dependent upon its physical characteristics (in-plane stiffness, junction efficiency, rib profile) and compatibility with the aggregate (particle size and type).
-Different geogrids with the same short term QC strength can have widely different characteristics dependent on the method of manufacture, the joint type, rib profile and polymer used.
+Different geogrids with the same short-term QC strength can have widely different characteristics dependent on the method of manufacture, the joint type, rib profile and polymer used.

 For soil reinforcement applications, the geogrid mesh must have proven long-term strength and stiffness characteristics as well as high durability.
 Geogrids vary in their long-term characteristics, dependent upon the manufacturing methods and the polymer used.
-Tensar uniaxial geogrids are certified for 120-year design life in a wide range of soil pH and chemically aggressive environments.
+Tensar uniaxial geogrids are certified for a 120-year design life in a wide range of soil pH and chemically aggressive environments.

 See below how Tensar’s geogrid solutions directly compare to other geogrids and ground reinforcement products.